OrKoN/base-x/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

+This is a fork of the original project that uses a Rust module to do computations.

-Fast base encoding / decoding of any given alphabet using bitcoin style leading zero compression.
+[Not Yet Fast] base encoding / decoding of any given alphabet using bitcoin style leading zero compression.

 ## Example